crunker99/NMHSS_Analysis/README.md

 ## At-risk groups and treatment availability

-This project examined the availability of services to at-risk groups, including children, the elderly, members of the LGBT community, and veterans.
+This project examined the availability of services to at-risk groups, including children, elderly, members of the LGBT community, and veterans.

 #### Children